 People are well-mannered.

 There’re less than 2.8 million people living in Abu Dhabi, of which only 20% are locals while the rest are foreigners, just to give you a sampling of Abu Dhabi’s inhabitants.
-I didn’t see any rowdy behaviour.
-Everyone behaved respectfully.
+Everyone was pretty much respectful and civilized.

 You don’t have to worry about food.